uniquehash/ReviewSheets/42/projets/ft_printf/overview_planning.md

 					* `p`
 						* the void* pointer argument is printed in hexadecimal
 					* `n`
-						* the number of characters written so far is stored into the integr indicated by the int* pointer argument
+						* the number of characters written so far is stored into the integer indicated by the int* pointer argument
 						* no argument is converted
 					* `%`
 						* a '%' is written not argument is converted.